 Phase 4: Project Control and Monitoring

-Along with the progress of the construction activities, monitoring and control must be carried out to ensure that the project is on track.
+Along with the progress of the construction activities for project management lifecycle, monitoring and control must be carried out to ensure that the project is on track.
 It involves constant evaluation of performance against the work program, pointing out deviations, and taking corrective action when needed.
 Key activities in this phase involve:

 - Performance Measurement and Reporting: Keep a steady routine of checking and documenting vital factors like time, expenses, work standard, safety, and stakeholder satisfaction.
 Apply project management methods and strategies to keep an eye on what’s happening.
 This will let you spot areas that need close attention earlier, such as earned value management.